charlesrc019/mac-enforcer/README.md

 # Mac Usage Enforcer
 ### Script Overview
-`BlockComputerUsage.sh` is a macOS script designed to monitor and restrict user access, system changes, and certain applications.
+`mac-enforcer.sh` is a macOS script designed to monitor and restrict user access, system changes, and certain applications.
 It runs as a root LaunchDaemon and enforces configurable time-based access limitations, user restrictions, file integrity enforcement, and network security measures to ensure the system remains secure and controlled.

 ### Features
 1. **Time-Based Access Control**: